Diagnostic Yields Across Phenotypes

 Key Points

-• CMA remains first-tier in MCA, IESS, and ID (lower cost, established utility); simultaneous CNV-seq + WES now standard at many centres
+• CMA remains first-tier in MCA, IESS, and ID; simultaneous CNV-seq + WES now standard at many centres

-• Trio sequencing is essential for severe early-onset DEE/GDD/MCA — ~2× yield increase over singleton for de novo-enriched phenotypes
+• Trio is essential for severe early-onset phenotypes — ~2× yield for de novo-enriched conditions

-• Repeat expansions require dedicated testing — this is a completely separate diagnostic pathway from WES/WGS
+• Repeat expansions require dedicated testing — completely separate from WES/WGS

-• Diagnosis changes management in 38–50% of NICU-diagnosed cases and enables precision therapy decisions in 61.6% of genetically explained IESS
+• Diagnosis changes management in 38–50% of NICU cases; enables precision therapy in 61.6% of genetically explained IESS

 Check Your Understanding